Cyndi Lauper: 1983–1985: She's So Unusual

+In spite of this, Lauper still continued to make some appearances at WWF shows as Richter's manager during Richter's 1984-1985 WWF run, including at the inaugural WrestleMania event.
+David Wolff, Lauper's boyfriend and manager at the time, was a wrestling fan as a boy, and engineered the rock and wrestling connection.
+Salt Lake City radio station 92.5 The Beat has described Lauper, who was instrumental in the WWF's early ties to MTV, as having helped put the WWF "on the Map" and for having "a key role in launching WWF into the mainstream".

 In May 1985, Lauper released the single "The Goonies 'R' Good Enough," from the soundtrack to the film The Goonies, and an accompanying music video which featured several wrestling stars, Steven Spielberg, the majority of The Goonies cast, and the then relatively unknown Bangles.
 The song peaked at number 10 on the Billboard Hot 100 chart.